-The Danish folk high schools (højskole), university extensions, evening schools, and continuation schools all receive public funding and may offer non-formal and informal learning activities within the field of global issues.
-Climate change, sustainable living, and projects/cooperation with developing countries are among the topics taught.
-The organisations and institutions arrange the content, teaching methods, and target group themselves.
+The Danish folk high schools (højskole), university extensions, evening schools and continuation schools all receive public funding and may offer non-formal and informal learning activities concerning global issues.
+Climate change, sustainable living and projects/cooperation with developing countries are among the topics taught.
+The organisations and institutions arrange the content, teaching methods and target group themselves.

-Furthermore, several organisations receive public funding for non-formal learning activities within the area of global issues, especially sustainable living, consumption, and green living.
+Furthermore, several organisations receive public funding for non-formal learning activities relevant to global issues, especially sustainable living, consumption and green living.

 Oxfam Ibis runs a Development Goal Ambassador learning programme.
-Here, young people learn about the UN development goals and how to communicate complex and global issues.
+Here, young people learn about the UN Development Goals and how to communicate complex global issues.
 The newly qualified development goal ambassadors make presentations at public primary and lower secondary schools (folkeskole) and folk high schools (højskoler).
 Furthermore, young people may engage as volunteers in the association.
-There is no information about quality assurance mechanisms.

-The green think tank Concito teaches a Junior Climate Ambassador training programme in cooperation with the municipality of Copenhagen.
-The training programme equips young persons in lower secondary education for developing a more sustainable society.
+In 2010, the green think tank Concito developed a Junior Climate Ambassador training programme in cooperation with the municipality of Copenhagen.
+The training programme equips young persons in lower secondary education to develop a more sustainable society.
 The training programme consists of four aspects:

 - Competency development that equips young people to become agents of change